jhskelton/N-Body-Simulation/readme.md

 - [ ] Implement an alternate dp_dt central potential function - remove the bundle & flatten functions.
 - [ ] Write the code to work with 1-dimensional bodies, and 1 body.
 - [ ] Symplectic Integrator option
-- [ ] Option to directly export the orbit animation to .mp4
 - [ ] `Simulation` object, which holds the DynamicalSystem, NumericalIntegrator, and System. [feels as if System and DynamicalSystem should be the same object].
 Simulation should hold the dynamical time evolution of $`(x,p)`$.
 - [ ] The orbit & Hamiltonian-error animations appear to be out of sync. (delay between close-encounter orbits & spikes in the Hamiltonian-error) Fix it!